fcpgris/maven_project_example/README.md

 # maven_project_example
-To avoid running mvn archetype:generate and modify pom.xml and source files (afer upgrade junit version) over and over again.
+To avoid running mvn archetype:generate and modify pom.xml and source files (upgrade junit version etc.) over and over again.
 I create this maven example and will update plugins and dependencies as needed.

 What I did here: